-Many portfolio websites avoid making obvious mistakes, as listed in points 01-05.
-But they’re still essentially failures, because it’s just not clear what they’re trying to achieve.
+Many portfolio websites avoid making the previous obvious mistakes but are still failures because it’s just not clear what they’re trying to achieve.

 Often that’s because the designer doesn’t know themselves, beyond a general ‘well, you’ve got to have a website, haven’t you?’

 For instance, if you’re looking to get a job, have you made that clear?
-People are not telepathic and so if you don’t, people will assume you’re happy to remain a freelancer.
+People are not telepathic so if you don’t say, people will assume you’re happy to remain a freelancer.

 07. It doesn’t work on mobile

-The best way for someone to view your portfolio is always going to be on a big, beautiful widescreen monitor.
+The best way for someone to view your portfolio is always going to be on a big, beautiful widescreen monitor (see our best ultrawide monitors).
 But you can’t guarantee that’s what will happen.

-These days, it’s increasingly likely that potential clients and employers will be viewing your site on mobile.
+These days, it’s increasingly likely that potential clients and employers will be viewing your portfolio site on mobile devices.
 So you need to make sure it’s not going to look awful on a small screen.